ovhlabs/knowledge-base/en/_posts/2015-08-10-how-to-manage-solutions-using-runabove-manager.markdown

 A solution is a container for your data and has a set of tokens to manage this data.
 You can separate your data in different solutions or keep it in a single container depending on your need.
-As example, you could create a solution named 'house-temperature' that contains one token per sensor.
+For example, you could create a solution named 'house-temperature' that contains one token per sensor.
 You can also create a solution named 'Cellar' that will contain one token for humidity and temperature respectively.

 ## What is a token?

- Tokens is the authentication part of the solution they belong.
- You can use their read and write keys to respectively access and store data on the solution.
+Tokens are used for authentication and authorization.
+They have a write key (used to push data) and a read key (used to retrieve data).
+Each token belong to a specific solution.

 # How to create a new solution